feedzai/openl2d/README.md

       variable_experts_per_batch: True
       distribution: 'homogeneous'
 ```

+For an example with more batch and capacity configurations in testing and in training, see [Code/testbed/cfg.yaml](Code/testbed/cfg.yaml).

 Then, the user may run the script [Code/testbed/testbed_train_alert_generation.py](Code/testbed/testbed_train_alert_generation.py).
 For each desired dataset, this script creates a subfolder within the defined output path.
 Each dataset's subfolder contains that dataset's capacity constraints tables ("batches.csv" and "capacity.csv") and the dataset with limited expert predictions ("train.parquet").